chevereto/vps/README.md

 curl -s https://raw.githubusercontent.com/chevereto/vps/4.0/bash.sh | bash
 ```

-* Click on the installer URL at the end of the process
+* Click on the URL at the end of the process

 ## Notes